polytetralhx/4dm4analysis/readme.md

 From the visualization we can see that we have annotated 800k and 990k there.
 We simulate what will happen in the PCA in the scenario of a player having 800k score for all maps (or in data scientist language, score = 0.8) and the same applied for 990k scores

 PCA relies on linear transformation so everything should be fine here so we use Linear Interpolation / Extrapolation to show the direction of the scores.
-This might help us in a long when we conduct a `Skillbanning` procedure.
+This might help us in a long run when we conduct a `Skillbanning` procedure.

 ### Outlier Detection